huserben/TfsRestService/ReadMe.md

 ### getQueueIdByName(buildQueue: string): Promise<number\>
 Will try to get a Queue ID by a specified name.
 This is useful if you want to trigger a build on a specific Agent Queue.

+### getTestRuns(testRunName: string, numberOfRunsToFetch: number): Promise<ITestRun[]\>
+Will get a list of all Test Runs which match the specified name.
+Will only get the specified number of runs, sorted by newest to oldest.

+### getTestResults(testRun: ITestRun): Promise<ITestResult[]\>
+Gets the Tests that were run as part of the specified test run.